 Jack advises his clients on all stages of the dispute resolution process, including alternatives to litigation.
 Adept in the court room, the mediation room and the client meeting room, Jack’s approach to resolving disputes is informed by understanding his clients’ business and operational objectives.
 His awareness of the reputational and business disruption risks associated with protracted litigation enables Jack to provide pragmatic and commercially sensible advice at all times.

-Jack’s passionate advocacy of the necessity for, and benefits of, an inclusive workplace is driven by his desire to better serve the diverse nature of the clients that he advises.
+As Chair of the firm’s LGBTQ+ network, HR Pride, Jack’s passionate advocacy of the necessity for, and the benefits of, an inclusive workplace is driven by his desire to better serve the diverse nature of the clients that he advises.

 Jack’s recent experience includes: